omicro-labs/omicro/README.md

 # omicro

-Omicro is a crypto network built to support billon nodes for high security, scalability, and high performance.
+Omicro is a crypto network built to support billon nodes for high security, scalability, and performance.